 What immunizations do I need?

-As a Columbia student you already must have health insurance.
-And as a part of ABP support, all team members have access to Columbia's travel insurance, International SOS (ISOS).
+As a Columbia student you must already have health insurance.
+As a part of ABP, all team members have access to Columbia's travel insurance, International SOS (ISOS).
 ISOS is travel insurance that provides various travel-related protections and services, including emergency medical services that supplement regular health insurance.
 It is free and available to all Columbia students and provides worldwide assistance in the event of an emergency that requires special evacuation and repatriation services, or immediate medical intervention.

 When can the projects take place?